The Worldwide Disclosure Facility (WDF) is a mechanism to make a voluntary disclosure relating to ‘offshore interests’.

 If you’re unsure if you meet the eligibility criteria for the facility, you must seek professional advice.

-If you’re not resident in the UK, you can still make a disclosure if you meet the eligibility criteria above.
+If you’re not resident in the UK, you can still make a disclosure using the Worldwide Disclosure Facility if you meet the eligibility criteria above.

 If you’ve had a letter about your money or assets abroad

-You’ll need to use this facility if you get a letter about your money or assets abroad, have checked your tax affairs, and find you need to make a disclosure.
+You’ll need to use the Worldwide Disclosure Facility if you get a letter about your money or assets abroad, have checked your tax affairs, and find you need to make a disclosure.

-Usually, the Hmrc letter will state “We have information that shows you may have received overseas income or gains that you may have to pay UK tax on.
+Usually, the Hmrc letter for Worldwide Disclosure Facility will state “We have information that shows you may have received overseas income or gains that you may have to pay UK tax on.
 We have received this information through UK’s tax information exchange agreement with other countries”.
 The letter also asks for a certificate of tax position to be completed and returned to Hmrc.

 We have recently assisted a large number of clients who have received correspondence from HMRC regarding their offshore income or gains which are taxable in the UK but the clients weren’t aware that they had to declare such income on their tax returns.